vfmd/vfmd-spec/spec/for_implementers.md

     line_.

-Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_.
-Each _block-element line sequence_ is interpreted based on the type of the block-element, as discussed below.
+Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_, and the block-element type of each _block-element line sequence_ is identified.

+## Interpreting block-elements

+This section assumes that the _input line sequence_ has been broken down into a series of _block-element line sequences_, and that the block-element type of each _block-element line sequence_ has been identified.
+For a given block-element type, the procedure to interpret a _block-element line sequence_ is discussed in this section.

 ### atx-style header